JDutil/contact_us/README.md

 ## CONFIGURATION

-The generator copies the view files to `app/views/contact_us`, and you can customize them to suit your needs.
 If you would like to add a name or subject field to the form you may simply set the options to true within the contact_us initializer located at `config/initializers/contact_us.rb`:

     config.require_name = true
     config.require_subject = true

+### Views

+To copy the view files to `app/views/contact_us`, and customize them to suit your needs run:

+    bundle exec rake contact_us:copy_views

+### Locales

+To copy the locale files to `config/locales/contact_us.*.yml`, and customize them to suit your needs run:

+    bundle exec rake contact_us:copy_locales

-You may also update your locales under `config/locales/contact_us.en.yml` or create your own.
-Please feel free to submit your own locales so that other users will hopefully find this gem more useful.
+Please feel free to submit your own locales so that other users will hopefully find this gem more useful in your language.

 ### Formtastic